8/31/2025

 Peanut Butter & Jelly Sandwiches

 Since I'm allergic to 6 fruits, I cannot eat any jelly or jam made with pectin, so if I desire to eat a peanut or sunflower seed butter sandwich for lunch, I use pie filling in the can.
-It is usually made with cornstarch instead of pectin.
+It is usually made with cornstarch or tapioca instead of pectin.
 My favorites are blueberry & peach.

 (see Condiments for newest Squash Spread recipe! 😍 Yum!)